Himanishankar/Himanishankar/README.md

 ## Hi 👋,I'm Himani

-I'm a beginner Python developer 🐍 <br>
+I'm a beginner Python developer 🐍
+I created this account to learn, look at the process and get better

 <!-- Snake Game Repo View -->